 Everything you repeatedly do, becomes normal over time.

 If you drink heavily and regularly, it becomes normal.
 If you don't drink alcohol, that becomes normal too.
+So, if you make not drinking alcohol a habit, you won't have the desire to consume it.

 This is good news.
 While this is different for everyone, you can simply get to a point where you simply break the link to alcohol being the solution for whatever problem you used to think it solved.
+This will make it easier to get alcohol out of your system and speed up the time it takes to get sober.

 Getting sober didn't make my life perfect.
 Far from it.
 However, whenever I am having a rubbish day, I always make a point of chuckling and reminding myself: